Have you got old super 8/double 8/16mm films lying around, which you want to digitize?

 To be able to change the speed electronically continuous

-Configuring the camera on the manual-stand.
-The lights, aperture and the focus by hand
+Configure the camera on the manual-mode.
+Adjust the settings for brightness, aperture and the focus by hand.

 The frames of the camera can be put from the camera on the computer for the finishing touch and export to files, DVD or Blu-Rays

 After the video ís recorded by the camera, there are some post-processing steps.
 The most important is to correct the speed.
 The speed at which the film is recorded by the 8 mm film camera is different from the speed in which it is digitized.
 The formula to calculate the correct rate conversion is: 100 * (1 / (digitized speed / original speed)) %.
 For example, a movie recorded at 18 frames per second and digitized at 16.66 frames per second needs o be corrected by a factor of 108%.

 rate converstion factor

 We hope to have given you enough background information, which will give you the best choice for your situation.

 If you have a question, please let us know.
 Do not be afraid to call us or send us an e-mail!